ArceusLegend/Ecommerce/README.md

 - Create a new envvar called `SECRET_KEY_D`.
 This is the Django SECRET_KEY value that you'll find in settings.py.
 Make sure it's a large, randomized value.
 - Choose a database by creating a new envvar called `DATABASE_ENGINE`.
 By default it's SQLite and you don't need to change anything if that's what you want.
 You can assign 'postgres' to the variable if you want to use PostgreSQL, 'mysql' if you want use MySQL, or add support for another engine in settings.py and assigning a correlated string to the envvar.
 - Run the migrations (`python -m manage.py migrate`) to create a database in the engine of your choosing with tables mapped by the models in the code.
 The migrations should already be provided with the code.
 - This project uses Stripe to process payments.
 To get it work, make an account [here](https://dashboard.stripe.com/register), navigate to your dashboard, and fetch the API keys and webhook secret key.
-Add them as envvars in your .env file.
+Add them as envvars in your .env file ('PUBLISHABLE_KEY' for the publishable key, 'SECRET_KEY_S' for the secret key, and 'STRIPE_ENDPOINT_SECRET' for the webhook secret key).
 - The project is now ready to work in development mode.
 To deploy it in production mode, first go through [this](https://docs.djangoproject.com/en/4.2/howto/deployment/checklist/) checklist to ensure it's safe to do so.
 Once that is done, you can use whatever method you want to deploy it.
-This project uses Waitress, so if you want to deploy it with this package you can simply run the serve.script
+This project uses Waitress, so if you want to deploy it with this package you can simply run the serve.py script

 # Set up
 For this project to work properly, before starting the server, you will need to first create a virtual environment and then download all the assets listed in requirements.txt.
-Afterwards you'll need to make and run some migrations for Django to build a database (by default in SQLite3), make a .env file for any secret keys you don't want in the actual code, and then finally enable stripe for payments to work.
-Optionally, you can also relocate the media folder elsewhere.
+Afterwards you'll need to run some migrations for Django to build a database (by default in SQLite3), make a .env file for any secret keys you don't want in the actual code, and then finally enable Stripe for payments to work.
+Optionally, you can also relocate the media folder.

 - **Creating a virtual environment**

    In your console, navigate to the folder where you installed the project.
-Run the folowing command:

-   `python -m venv <path_to_venv>`
+Run the folowing command: `python -m venv <path_to_venv>`

    `path_to_venv` can be either a relative or absolute path.
 Make sure NOT to use the angled brackets when writing the path.
 For example, `./venv` will create a new folder for your virtual environment on your current directory called venv.
 Please note that it may take a few minutes for the virtual envronment to be created, depending on how good the computer running the command is.

 - **Running the virtual environment**

    Now that the venv is installed, you should see a folder called `Scripts` with an activation script inside.
-You can activate the venv by typing `./<path_to_venv>/Scripts/activate` in your console.
+You can activate the venv by typing `/<path_to_venv>/Scripts/activate` in your console.

 - **Download the required assets from requirements.txt**